Loans Mortgages

 • Marketing and sales costs

-Although you can cut costs in some areas, such as performing as much of the labor yourself as you can, you should have a thorough vision for what the total cost of your flip is going to be before you start looking for funding.
+Although you can cut costs in some areas (for example, if you’re handy and can do some of the work yourself), you should have a thorough vision for what the total cost of your flip is going to be before you start looking for funding.
 The goal for successful flippers is to turn a profit on each project, so being strategic is critical.

 With all the costs in mind, it’s time to secure financing for your real estate project.
 Likely, traditional banks will be hesitant to loan you money for a house that won’t be your primary residence.
 Even banks that loan money for flipping likely prefer someone with a track record of successfully flipping houses versus a first-time flipper.

 So where do real estate investors turn to cover their costs?
-Here are six financing options for house flippers to get the funding they need, including the details, pros, and cons of each.
+Here are six financing options for house flippers to get the funding they need, including the pros and cons of each.

 Family or friend loans